-The management system is based on an integrated system that includes a quality management system and an energy management system, and is designed as a dynamic system, adaptable to changing requirements and expectations, which contributes to greater improvement for the port and for all interested parties, and at the same time helps in sustainable development in all business segments of Luka Rijeka.
+The management system is based on an integrated system that includes:

+- → quality management system according to ISO 9001:2015 and - → energy management system according to the ISO 50001:2018 and is designed as a dynamic system, adaptable to changing requirements and expectations, which contributes to greater improvement for the port and for all interested parties, and at the same time helps in sustainable development in all business segments of Luka Rijeka.
-An integrated management system is a prerequisite for operational excellence that results in increased customer satisfaction, reduced costs and increased competitiveness.

 The Department of Quality and Energy Management continuously works on the establishment and maintenance of an integrated management system.
-The focus is on constant improvement of systems, work processes, implementation of adopted policies and realization of set goals.
+The focus is on constant improvement and improvement of systems, work processes, implementation of adopted policies and realization of set goals.
 Luka Rijeka also has a Team of Internal Auditors for internal control of processes and activities, and an Energy Team was formed to solve energy efficiency issues.

-The certificates ensure that Luka Rijeka fully meets the requirements for the quality of its services, processes and solutions, and that it fulfills the requirements for the best possible energy performance.
+Certifikati The certificates ensure that Luka Rijeka fully meets the requirements for the quality of its services, processes and solutions, and that it fulfills the requirements for the best possible energy performance.
 The above is a prerequisite for maintaining business continuity.

-The certification of the quality management system according to the international norm ISO 9001:2015 began in 2006, and external audits of certification companies are regularly conducted every year with the purpose of monitoring and maintaining the Certificate.
-In 2022, Luka Rijeka successfully recertified its quality management system.
+Certification of the quality management system according to the international norm ISO 9001:2015 began in 2006, and external audits of the certification company are regularly conducted every year with the purpose of monitoring and maintaining the Certificate.
+In 2022, Luka Rijeka successfully recertified its quality management system for a three-year period.
 The certification was carried out by two certification companies: Bureau Veritas Croatia and the Croatian Ship Register.
+In 2023, a supervisory visit of the above-mentioned certification houses was successfully carried out.

 The certification of the energy management system according to the international standard ISO 50001:2018 was carried out for the first time in 2018, after which the certificate was successfully maintained.
-In 2022, the Certificate was extended by the certification company Bureau Veritas Croatia.
+At the beginning of 2024, recertification was successfully carried out for a three-year period by the certification company Bureau Veritas Croatia.